 Prerequisites: Successful completion of Expl.
 Comp.
 Science.
-Course Requirements: All tests, quizzes, assignments, and local final exam must be completed.
+Course Requirements: All tests, quizzes, and assignments.

 Financial Literacy (11,12) - CRS 350

 This course offering is to provide students with a basic understanding of mathematics as it is applied to the post high school world.
 Topics include, budgeting, Interest Rates as applied to banking, credit cards, mortgages, car loans, monthly payments, managing personal finances, employment and other topics.
 This course is not intended for students that are pursuing the Common Core three-year sequence track in mathematics.